First and second order semi-strong interaction in reaction-diffusion systems: Basic examples

-For small $\alpha$ the phenomenology is more akin to the front interaction of the previous example and involves much slower pulse motion as well as coarsening by loss of pulses.
+Numerical simulations show that for small $\alpha$ the phenomenology is more akin to the front interaction of the previous example and involves much slower pulse motion as well as coarsening by loss of pulses.
 This motivates to look for second order interaction for suitable $\alpha = o(1)$.
-Using the abstract `standard forms' derived in \S\ref{s:standard} it is straightforward that the correct scalings are $\alpha=\eps^{1/2}\alw$, $U = \eps^{1/2}\Uw$, $V=\eps^{-1/2}\Vw$.
+Using the abstract `standard forms' derived in \S\ref{s:standard} below it is straightforward that the correct scalings for this are $\alpha=\eps^{1/2}\alw$, $U = \eps^{1/2}\Uw$, $V=\eps^{-1/2}\Vw$.
 See \S\ref{s:apex}.